jtvberg/StreamDock/README.md

    NOTE: You have to sign up for an EVS account and you will need to have Python to use it.

 ## Building
-   The code builds for Mac and Windows currently, but I have not tested the build process on Linux.
+   The code builds for Mac and Windows currently but, while it shoudl work, I have not tested the build process on Linux.
+   There are also some build scripts in place (NOTE: You may want to disable notarization in the mac build script while testing your build as this can take a    long time.)

 ## Releases / Known Issues
    The current release works on Mac (signed and notarized) and Windows (only self-signed).
 It should install without much hassle on both platforms.